bauer-san/CarND-Behavioral-Cloning-P3/writeup_template.md

 | Non-trainable params: 0          |                      |              |                              |

 ####3.
 Creation of the Training Set & Training Process
+#####Summary of Training Process
+In summary, I collected 8380 data points of center and recovery driving that I pre-processed by converting to YUV colorspace.
+The 8380 images and steering angles were flipped and the model was trained on 16760 images.
+20% of the data was withheld for validation.

+I used an adam optimizer so that manually training the learning rate wasn't necessary.

+#####Detailed Training Process
 Using a dataset of center lane driving of one (or maybe two, I forget) and only the images from the center camera, the model trained pretty well with an accuracy in range of 70% but the validation set was never more than 30%.
 Still, I decided to see how the model would perform in the simulator - and to prove the workflow.
 I was jumping for joy when the car didn't immediately drive off the road but I stopped jumping when it drove in to the lake just before the bridge.

 Here is an example image of center lane driving: